The New Zealand firm that trialled a four-day working week has now confirmed it will adopt the measure on a permanent basis.

-That, however, was the approach of the New Zealand will writing company Perpetual Guardian.
-The firm has just completed an eight week trial, giving their 200 or so employees an extra day off every week, while all pay and employment conditions remained unchanged.
+The will-writing company Perpetual Guardian carried out an eight week trial earlier this year, giving their 200 or so employees an extra day off every week, while all pay and employment conditions remained unchanged.

-The experiment was measured by Jarrod Haar, Professor of Human Resource Management at Auckland University of Technology.
+The trial was measured by Jarrod Haar, professor of human resource management at Auckland University of Technology.
 He found job and life satisfaction increased on all levels, both at home and at work, with employees performing better and enjoying their jobs more than before the experiment began.

-The findings were exactly as the firm’s Chief Executive Andrew Barnes had predicted.
+Those findings were exactly as Barnes had predicted.
 Indeed he says the decision to test the new way of working was “the right thing to do”, after looking at several global productivity reports.

 The experiment has many implications, reigniting questions about productivity and a culture of long working hours, as well as the way in which part-time workers are valued and rewarded.

 One thing that is already clear is that longer hours do not necessarily mean greater productivity.